Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 1. Press Play.
 If everything imported correctly, no errors should appear in the Console window.
 The robot arm should stay “mounted” to the table, and nothing should fall through the floor.

     > Note: Using the Controller, joints can be selected using the arrow keys.
 Use the left/right arrow keys to navigate through the joints, where the selected index will be highlighted in red.
 Use the up/down arrow keys to control the selected joint movement.
-The Controller script on the niryo_one object will describe the actively Selected Index as well as the Joint Name.
+The Controller script on the niryo_one object will describe the actively `Selected Index` as well as the `Joint Name`.

    ![](img/1_end.gif)